emanchado/cataloger/README.md

 Then, a front-end application can be written that reads the JSON file and shows the catalog without the need for a back-end.
-This second application is supposed to be custom, although I will soon write a reference example.
+This second application is supposed to be custom.
+See eg. https://github.com/emanchado/rpg-catalog.

 ## Running